AUTOMATIC1111/stable-diffusion-webui/README.md

 ## Features

+- Images always pass through the upscaler when scaling up no matter which mode is being used.
 - Gradio WebUI is fully functional and runs alongside the Krita plugin!
   - Some things are better done in the WebUI than the Krita Plugin GUI (i.e. training textual inversion)
 - Exposed more features present in WebUI.